 You'll find a rich cultural history, active nightlife, friendly residents, the tradition of Irish pubs, and a country passionate about sports and music.
 Dublin provides access to great public transport connecting Tallaght to The Point and Saggart to Connolly.
 With so much to see and do, Dublin has a transport network that is easy to navigate:

-DART: is a rail line that regularly runs along the coast from Malahide or Howth in North Co.
+DART: The Dublin Area Rapid Transit (or DART) system is a rail line that regularly runs along the coast from Malahide or Howth in North Co.
 Dublin southwards through the city centre and as far as Greystones, Co.
 Wicklow.

 Commuter Rail: Operates on two lines.
 One is from Connolly Station in the city to Kilcock.
 The other is from Heuston Station to Sallins.

 LUAS Tram Line: red and green lines, city centre only

 Dublin Bus: The biggest public transport provider in the Greater Dublin Area, operating over 136 routes.
 Normal services run from 5.00 am until midnight.